Medical Device Integration

 Masimo Corporation and its subsidiaries (“Masimo”) are committed to maintaining the highest standards of business conduct and ethics.
 This Code of Business Conduct and Ethics (this “Code”) reflects the business practices and principles of behavior that support this commitment.
-Masimo expects every employee, officer, and director to read and understand this Code and its application to the performance of his or her business responsibilities.
-This Code applies to all employees, directors, officers and consultants of Masimo worldwide.
+Masimo expects every employee, officer, and director to read and understand this Code and its application to the performance of his or her business responsibilities, comply with these provisions and report any suspected violations in accordance with Section 20 below.
+This Code applies to all employees, directors, officers and anyone conducting business on Masimo’s behalf, such as distributors, sales agents and other third party representatives of Masimo worldwide.

 Officers, managers, and other supervisors are expected to develop in employees a sense of commitment to the spirit, as well as the letter, of this Code.
 Supervisors are also expected to ensure that all agents and contractors conform to Code standards when working for or on behalf of Masimo.
 The compliance environment within each supervisor’s assigned area of responsibility will be a factor in evaluating the quality of that individual’s performance.
 In addition, any employee who makes an exemplary effort to implement and uphold Masimo’s legal and ethical standards will be recognized for that effort in his or her performance review.
 This Code supersedes all other codes of conduct, policies, procedures, instructions, practices, rules or written or verbal representations to the extent that they are inconsistent with this Code.
 However, nothing in this Code otherwise alters the at-will employment policy of Masimo.
 Masimo is committed to continuously reviewing and updating its policies and procedures.
 This Code, therefore, is subject to modification.

-YOU SHOULD NOT HESITATE TO ASK QUESTIONS ABOUT WHETHER ANY CONDUCT MAY VIOLATE THE CODE, VOICE CONCERNS OR CLARIFY GRAY AREAS.
-SECTION 19 BELOW DETAILS THE COMPLIANCE RESOURCES AVAILABLE TO YOU.
-IN ADDITION, YOU SHOULD BE ALERT TO POSSIBLE VIOLATIONS OF THE CODE BY OTHERS AND REPORT SUSPECTED VIOLATIONS, WITHOUT FEAR OF ANY FORM OF RETALIATION.
-Violations of the Code will not be tolerated.
-Any employee who violates the standards in the Code may be subject to disciplinary action, which, depending on the nature of the violation and the history of the employee, may range from a warning or reprimand to and including termination of employment and, in appropriate cases, civil legal action or referral for regulatory or criminal prosecution.
+YOU SHOULD NOT HESITATE TO ASK QUESTIONS ABOUT WHETHER ANY CONDUCT MAY VIOLATE THIS CODE, VOICE CONCERNS OR SEEK CLARIFICATION OF GRAY AREAS.
+SECTION 20 BELOW DETAILS THE COMPLIANCE RESOURCES AVAILABLE TO YOU.
+IN ADDITION, YOU SHOULD BE ALERT TO POSSIBLE VIOLATIONS OF THIS CODE BY OTHERS AND REPORT SUSPECTED VIOLATIONS, WITHOUT FEAR OF ANY FORM OF RETALIATION.
+Violations of this Code will not be tolerated.
+Any employee who violates the standards in this Code may be subject to disciplinary action, which, depending on the nature of the violation and the history of the employee, may range from a warning or reprimand to termination of employment or other relationship with Masimo and, in appropriate cases, civil legal action or referral for regulatory or criminal prosecution.

 2. Legal Compliance

 Obeying the law, both in letter and in spirit, is the foundation of this Code.
-Masimo’s success depends upon each employee’s operating within legal guidelines and cooperating with local, national and international authorities.
+Masimo’s success depends upon each employee operating within legal guidelines and cooperating with local, national and international authorities.
 Masimo expects employees to understand the legal and regulatory requirements applicable to their business units and areas of responsibility.
 Masimo holds periodic training sessions to ensure that all employees comply with the relevant laws, rules and regulations associated with their employment, including laws prohibiting insider trading (which are discussed in further detail in Section 4 below).
 While Masimo does not expect you to memorize every detail of these laws, rules and regulations, Masimo wants you to be able to determine when to seek advice from others.
-If you do have a question in the area of legal compliance, it is important that you not hesitate to seek answers from your supervisor or the Compliance Officer.
+If you do have a question in the area of legal compliance, it is important that you not hesitate to seek answers from your supervisor or the Compliance Officer (as further described in the Open Door Policy referenced in Section 20 below).

 3. Research and Development Compliance

-The research and development of medical device products is subject to a number of legal and regulatory requirements, including standards related to ethical research procedures and scientific misconduct.
+The research and development of medical device products is subject to a number of legal and regulatory requirements, including requirements and standards related to ethical research procedures, scientific misconduct, design controls, good manufacturing practices, labeling control/approval, reporting requirements, product registrations, and the approval and distribution of Masimo products.
 Masimo expects employees to comply with all such requirements and standards.

 4. Insider Trading

-Employees who have access to confidential (or “inside”) information are not permitted to use or share that information for stock trading purposes or for any other purpose except to conduct Masimo’s business.
-All non-public information about Masimo or about companies with which Masimo does business is considered confidential information.
-To use material non-public information in connection with buying or selling securities, including “tipping” others who might make an investment decision on the basis of this information, is not only unethical, it is illegal.
-Employees must exercise the utmost care when handling material inside information.
+Employees who have access to proprietary, confidential or material non-public information (commonly referred to as “inside information”) are not permitted to use or share that information for stock trading purposes or for any other purpose except to conduct Masimo’s business.
+All inside information about Masimo or about companies with which Masimo does business is considered confidential information.
+To use inside information in connection with buying or selling securities, including “tipping” others who might make an investment decision on the basis of this information, is not only unethical, it is illegal.
+Employees must exercise the utmost care when handling inside information.

 5. International Business Laws

-Our employees and third parties we do business with are expected to comply with the applicable laws in all countries to which they travel, in which they operate, and where Masimo otherwise does business, including laws prohibiting bribery, corruption or the conduct of business with specified individuals, companies, or countries.
+Employees and third parties Masimo does business with are expected to comply with the applicable laws in all countries to which they travel, in which they operate, and where Masimo otherwise does business, including laws prohibiting bribery, corruption or the conduct of business with specified individuals, companies, or countries.
 The fact that in some countries certain laws are not enforced or that violation of those laws is not subject to public criticism will not be accepted as an excuse for noncompliance.
-In addition, Masimo expects employees and third parties we do business with to comply with U.S. laws, rules and regulations governing the conduct of business by its citizens and corporations outside the U.S.
+In addition, Masimo expects employees and third parties it does business with to comply with U.S. laws, rules and regulations governing the conduct of business by U.S. citizens and corporations outside the U.S.

 These U.S. laws, rules and regulations, which extend to all of Masimo’s activities outside the U.S., include:

-If you have a question as to whether an activity is restricted or prohibited, seek assistance before taking any action, including giving any verbal assurances that might be regulated by international laws.
+If you have a question as to whether an activity is restricted or prohibited, seek assistance from Masimo’s Legal department before taking any action, including giving any verbal assurances that might be regulated by international laws.

 Certain kinds of information, such as pricing, production and inventory, should not be exchanged with competitors, regardless of how innocent or casual the exchange may be and regardless of the setting, whether business or social.